 According to Virginia American Water, the company has no lead water mains and has eliminated lead from company-owned service lines supplying more than 95% of water customers in Alexandria.
 This represents significant progress toward the company’s goal of removing lead from all of its service lines.

 Where does Alexandria’s water come from?

 Alexandria’s drinking water comes from two surface water treatment plants owned by Fairfax County Water Authority: the J.J.
-Corbalis treatment plant on the Potomac River, and the Griffith Plant at the Occoquan Reservoir.
-This water, which is already treated with corrosion inhibitors, is purchased by Virginia American Water and delivered through its distribution system to Alexandria’s residents and businesses.
+Corbalis treatment plant on the Potomac River and the Griffith Plant at the Occoquan Reservoir.
+This water, which has already been treated with corrosion inhibitors, is purchased by Virginia American Water and delivered through its distribution system to Alexandria’s residents and businesses.